Sports in New England: NCAA Division I schools in New England

-Additionally, three colleges compete at the Division I level in ice hockey only: American International and Bentley College compete in the Atlantic Hockey Association, while Merrimack compete in Hockey East and America East in the second half of 2013.
+Additionally, two colleges compete at the Division I level in ice hockey only: American International and Bentley College compete in the Atlantic Hockey Association.

 Hartford Whalers

 Until April 13, 1997, Hartford also had its own major hockey team, the Hartford Whalers.
 Originally known as the New England Whalers, they changed their name in 1979 after leaving the WHA for the NHL, hoping to carve a niche market in Hartford.

 In 1997, the Whalers left Hartford for Raleigh, North Carolina (amid much controversy), where they became the Hurricanes.

 Fan base

-In the parts of southwestern Connecticut that are close to New York City, most people are New York Yankees and New York Mets fans, who are often self-identified as suburban New Yorkers.
-The New York Giants and New York Jets also receive significant support from New England, primarily from the southwestern portions of Connecticut.
-Additionally, until the team relocated to Washington, D.C. for the start of the 2005 season, the Montreal Expos received some fan support in northern New England.
-The Quebec Nordiques and Montreal Canadiens were the NHL closest teams in Northern New England.
+In the parts of southwestern Connecticut that are close to New York City, most people tend to be fans of New York sports teams, and are often self-identified as suburban New Yorkers.
+Additionally, until the team relocated to Washington, D.C., for the start of the 2005 season, the Montreal Expos received some fan support in northern New England.
+The Montreal Canadiens are the NHL's closest team to Northern New England.